Genera1Developer/Project-Auto/README.md

 **Contributions:**

 We encourage contributions that align with the project's coding standards and guidelines.
 Join us in enhancing this structured web proxy system!

+**Additional Files (Optional):**

+- api.js: A separate JavaScript file for handling API calls
+- logger.js: A dedicated JavaScript file for logging errors and events
+- stats.json: A sample JSON file for storing user statistics